-You may need to continue your treatments after you leave the hospital.
+You will need to continue your treatments after you leave the hospital.
 You may be treated in the following programs:

-- Crisis residential program: This is a program where you live in a home-care facility.
-Caregivers work in these homes just like in hospitals.
+- A crisis residential program is a program where you live in a home-care facility.
+Mental health providers work in these homes just like in hospitals.
 This program is helpful especially when you are having a relapse (your symptoms return).

-- Day treatment program: This program provides a chance to learn and practice skills.
+- Day treatment program provides a chance to learn and practice skills.
 This also provides long-term support so you may have an improved quality of life.

-- Outpatient program: An outpatient program is when you meet regularly with your therapist.
+- In an outpatient program you meet regularly with your therapist.
 You may meet one-to-one with your therapist, or you might meet with your therapist in a group.

-- Partial care program: A partial care program is also called day hospitalization or partial hospitalization.
+- Partial care program is also called day hospitalization or partial hospitalization.
 This is group therapy and lasts 4 to 6 hours a day, 3 to 5 days a week.
 It may help you avoid going into the hospital or help you get out of the hospital sooner.
 It may also help you get symptoms under control and avoid a relapse.

-- Assertive community treatment: A team of caregivers or psychiatrists and support groups in your community help you with your therapy.
+- Assertive community treatment includes a team of healthcare providers and support groups in your community that help you with your therapy.

-- Cognitive behavior therapy: This therapy helps you to change certain behaviors.
+- Cognitive behavior therapy helps you to change certain behaviors.
 It will help you handle symptoms such as hallucinations and delusions.

-- Illness-management skills: This type of therapy teaches you what you can do to help manage your disease.
+- Illness-management skills teach you what you can do to help manage your disease.

-- Family psychoeducation: Your family will be part of your therapy.
+- Family psychoeducation helps your family be a part of your therapy.

-- Social skills training: This training helps you learn how to get along with other people.
+- Social skills training helps you learn how to get along with other people.

-- Supported employment: This is a form of therapy where you are placed into a job that fits your skills.
+- Supported employment is a form of therapy that places you into a job that fits your skills.
 It will help give you independence and self-confidence.

 Manage your symptoms:

-- Do not stop taking your medicines: Tell your primary healthcare provider or psychiatrist if you have any problems with or questions about your medicines.
+- Do not stop taking your medicines.
+Tell your healthcare provider or psychiatrist if you have any problems with or questions about your medicines.

-- Do not stop your therapies: It is normal to have doubts about or feel discomfort with your therapy.
-Tell your primary healthcare provider or psychiatrist if you are not comfortable or have questions about your therapies.
+- Do not stop your therapies.
+It is normal to have doubts about or feel discomfort with your therapy.
+Tell your healthcare provider or psychiatrist if you are not comfortable or have questions about your therapies.

-- Get regular sleep: Try to get 6 to 8 hours of sleep each night.
-Tell your primary healthcare provider or psychiatrist if you are not able to sleep, or if you are sleeping too much.
+- Get regular sleep.
+Try to get 6 to 8 hours of sleep each night.
+Tell your healthcare provider or psychiatrist if you are not able to sleep, or if you are sleeping too much.